-There are several settings that need to be set by the administrator of an organization before Insights can be used by members of the organization.
+There are several settings that need to be set by the administrator of an organization before Insights in ArcGIS Enterprise or Insights in ArcGIS Online can be used by members of the organization.
 The settings include granting licenses and privileges to the necessary members of the organization.

 There are several privileges that are required to use Insights, as well as some that are recommended or only required for certain functions.

-Users with Insights 3.2 or earlier must have a Level 2 user account.
-Insights 3.2.1 users must have one of the following user types:
+Insights users must have one of the following user types:

 - GIS Professional

 The Insights Analyst user type is no longer supported.

 The following privileges are also required to use Insights:

 - Use maps and apps